NotTooScareyShellScripts/revfat-4rpi.sh/README.md

  To use this script, provide the image name as the first argument and the new bootlabel (UPPERCASE 11 char maximum alpha-numeric only) for second arg.

- *BOTH args $1 and $2 are mandatory in this configuration to ensure maximum likelyhood of sucessful booting
+ *BOTH args $1 and $2 are mandatory in this configuration to ensure maximum likelyhood of successful booting

       Use  Example: